robinsao/solidstore/README.md

   ]
   ```

 Next, configure the environment variables for the client app and the server.
-Follow [this link](https://auth0.com/docs/quickstart/webapp/nextjs/01-login) to configure the client.
+Follow [this link](https://auth0.com/docs/quickstart/webapp/nextjs) to configure the client.

+When referencing docker containers, you can use `http://container-name:PORT`, but it's recommended to use their static IP addresses as seen in the env template files.
+This is because there are multiple compose files in this project, each of which uses different container names but use the same IP subnet range.

+# Run

 You can run the production-version as follows: